rohit719/AIR-QUALITY-INDEX-PREDICTOR/README.md

  All of these parameters are easily available on common weather and climate websites (for eg. - https://en.tutiempo.net/ )

- Enter the values of these parameters in projext website ( https://airquality-index-predictor.herokuapp.com/ ) and click on pedict to get Air Quality index.
+ Enter the values of these parameters in the **project website ( https://airquality-index-predictor.herokuapp.com/ )** and click on pedict to get Air Quality index.

  **ADVANTAGE OF THIS PROJECT IS THAT WE CAN PREDICT THE AIR QUALITY INDEX USING COMMON CLIMATE ATTRIBUTES INSTEAD OF USING AN EXPENSIVE PHYSICAL INSTRUMENT.**